Index

 What will the rebate amounts be?

 Rebate amounts will range between $1,000 to $4,000 depending on the type of unit (heat pump HVAC or heat pump water heater), application (single family, multifamily, small business), and location in an overburdened community.
-Please see the rebate application portals (links) for more details.
+Please see the rebate application portals on the GO ZERO main page for more details.

 How will the rebates be issued?

-Rebates will be issued via mailed check.
+Rebates will be issued via mailed check unless stated otherwise.
 For questions about your rebate, contact:

 How do I know if rebates are still available?